terrymorse58/array-immutable/README.md

 others don’t.
 Some methods leave source arrays unchanged (immutable 👍), others change arrays in-place (mutable 👎).
 Some methods are pure functions (no side effects 👍), others are un-pure (has side effects 👎).
-In addition, some methods that should return an array don’t (can't do method chaining 👎).
+In addition, some methods that should return an array don’t
+(can't do method chaining 👎).

-**array-immutable** addresses all of these `Array` problems by creating a clas named `ArrayI` (the letter'I' stands for "immutable").
-It's identical to `Array`, except all the `Array`methods that modify arrays in-place have been replaced with pure functions that never modify the original array, returning instead a copy (deep or shallow) of the source array.
+**array-immutable** addresses all of these `Array` problems by creating a clas named `ArrayI` (the letter 'I' stands for "immutable").
+It's identical to `Array`, except all the un-pure `Array`methods that modify arrays in-place have been replaced with pure functions that don't modify the source array, returning instead a copy (deep or shallow).

- **array-immutable** methods behave in a consistent way, eliminating the need to remember if a certain method modifies in place or not.
+ **array-immutable** methods behave in a consistent way, eliminating the need to remember if a given method modifies in place or not.

 ## Installation